hilee3/Carpobrotus_chilensis_genome_pipeline/README.md

 ## Notes

+## Notes

-These scripts document the analysis workflow used for the Carpobrotus chilensis genome project.
-Input and output paths, computational resources, and software environments should be modified as needed for other datasets or computing systems.
+The scripts are written as SLURM batch scripts for execution on an HPC system.
+Input and output paths, computational resources, and scheduler directives may require modification for other computing systems.

 ## Citation